What caused Turkish plane crash? Experts weigh in on deadly incident

 What caused the Turkish C-130 plane crash?
-Experts weigh in on incident that killed 20 Nato soldiers
+Mystery surrounds disaster that killed 20 troops

-Experts say the speed with which the plane Turkish C-130 plane appears to have broken up mid air suggests a ‘catastrophic event’ occurred
+Former pilots say the speed at which the aircraft appears to have broken up mid-air suggests a ‘catastrophic event’ occurred

-A Turkish military cargo plane crashed in Georgia on Tuesday, killing all 20 on board in the Nato member’s deadliest military incident for half a decade.
+A Turkish military plane crashed in Georgia on Tuesday, killing all 20 people on board in the Nato member’s deadliest military incident for half a decade.

+The incident remains shrouded in mystery, with Ankara saying on Wednesday that it is too early to say what caused the crash of the C-130 cargo aircraft in Georgia's Kakheti district - but that an impending crash report is expected to reveal the cause.

-The C-130 cargo aircraft had only just departed Azerbaijan for Turkey before it came plummeting down.
-Footage posted on social media showed the plane breaking apart in midair, sending its parts hurtling towards the earth.
+The flight had only just departed Azerbaijan for Turkey before it came plummeting down, with footage online showing the plane breaking apart in midair, causing its parts to hurtle towards the ground.

-But the incident remains shrouded in mystery, with Ankara yet to provide a reason for the crash.
-Experts and analysts have raised questions over how the plane appeared to shatter into pieces so quickly.

-Turkish President Tayyip Erdogan said on Wednesday authorities had found the black box after the crash in the Sighnaghu municipality of Georgia's Kakheti district.
-A 46-person team was dispatched from Turkey to carry out search and rescue operations alongside Georgian authorities, he added.
+Turkey has now grounded all flights by its fleet of C-130 planes - just weeks after the defence ministry announced a deal with Britain to procure 12 C-130J aircraft that require modernisation work.

 What is the C-130 Hercules and when did it crash?

-The C-130 Hercules which crashed in Georgia was a 57-year-old military aircraft, which has recently been flying regularly.
+The C-130 Hercules which crashed in Georgia was a 57-year-old military aircraft which had been flown regularly.

+Its last radio call was some 40 minutes before its crash.
+The black box - containing the Flight Data Recorder (FDR) and Cockpit Voice Data Recorder (CVDR) - is now in Ankara for analysis, the defence ministry said.

+The flight was carrying a 10-person maintenance team for Turkish F-16s that had earlier taken part in Victory Day celebrations in Azerbaijan, as well as the flight crew and maintenance equipment.

 The model, which is used widely by air forces around the world, is a four-engine turboprop military transport aircraft capable of operating from unprepared runways.